 System requirements for Win10/Android phones integration

-The system requirements of both Win10 and Android are as follows:
+The system requirements of both Win10 and Android, at the time of writing, are as follows:

 1. – Photos, messages, and notifications: